ktmeaton/obsidian-public/academic/Eaton_et_al._2022_Plague_in_Denmark_1000-1800.md

 ## Materials and Methods

-We sampled 298 individuals across 13 archaeological sites in Denmark (\*@fig:1.PRE_timeline A, Dataset S1).
+We sampled 298 individuals across 13 archaeological sites in Denmark (\*@fig:1.PRE_timeline A, Table S1).
 Site occupation dates spanned from the 11^th^ to the 19^th^ century CE.
 We estimated individual date ranges based on burial position, which was categorized according to cultural shifts that occurred in Denmark throughout the medieval and early modern period [@boldsen2009LeprosyMedievalDenmark].
 When the original stratigraphic context was preserved, we refined these individual estimates further.
 For individuals with ambiguous or conflicting archaeological estimates, we performed radiocarbon dating when additional destructive sampling was permitted.

 DNA was extracted from teeth and dental pulp according to a specialized protocol for ancient DNA [@dabney2013CompleteMitochondrialGenome].
 Reagent blanks were introduced as negative controls to monitor DNA contamination in subsequent steps.
 We screened for plague using a PCR assay that targets the _pla_ virulence gene in _Yersinia pestis_ [@wagner2014YersiniaPestisPlague].
 Extracts showing amplification in at least 4/6 replicates were converted into paired-end sequencing libraries [@kircher2012DoubleIndexingOvercomes].
 Targeted capture of the _Y. pestis_ genome was performed using previously designed probes [@wagner2014YersiniaPestisPlague] and sequenced on an Illumina platform.